hmlr-lab/NumLog-NumericalReasoning/README.md

 #### Citation and contact
 This work is based on the <a href="">paper</a>, for any issues or question please contact author (d.cysur@surrey.ac.uk).
-If you using this work please cite:
+If you using this work please cite:<br>
-D. Cyrus, D. Varghese, and A. Tamaddoni-Nezhad,
-An Inductive Logic Programming approach for feature-range discovery ,
-In Proc. of the 33rd Int.
-Conf. on ILP
-, Springer, 2024 (Accepted)
+D. Cyrus, D. Varghese, and A. Tamaddoni-Nezhad, <b>An Inductive Logic Programming approach for feature-range discovery</b>, In Proc. of the 33rd Int.
+Conf. on ILP , Springer, 2024 (Accepted)